RRIF: Registered Retirement Income Fund

 Retirement!
 Converting your RRSP into a RRIF

-As we’ve discussed above, you can convert your RRIF at almost any age you wish as long as it’s before 71.
+As we’ve discussed above, you can convert your RRIF at almost any age you wish as long as it’s before age 71.
 And, as you might guess from working through that formula we introduced earlier, the minimum mandatory income you must draw from your RRIF rises as you age.
 In fact, by the time Canadians get into their 90s,

 At this age, the minimum payout percentage is 4% of the initial plan value.
 Some Canadians feel that they don’t actually require this income at this time, and some even continue to work well into their 70s.
 In which case, they may wish to continue to keep their RRSP plans open to continue to receive 18% of their earned income over those years.
 However, eventually you must start drawing down your retirement savings, even if you continue to work, volunteer, travel full time or do a million other things with your time.
 RRSP’s must convert into Registered Retirement Income Funds, or RRIFs, by age 71, with your first withdrawal happening at age 72.